-Any amounts remaining unpaid for Covered Services under any other benefit section of this Plan (except the Supplemental Accident Benefit Section and Dental Benefit sections if applicable), are not eligible for payment under this Comprehensive Major Medical Benefits section.
-For Covered Services eligible for benefits under more than one benefit section of this Plan, the amount paid for Covered Services may be applied to any benefit limit(s) in each benefit section.
-Except as specified elsewhere in this Plan, BCI, on behalf of the Plan Administrator, will provide the following benefits for Covered Services after a Participant has satisfied his or her individual Deductible or, if applicable, the family Deductible has been satisfied:
+Except as specified elsewhere in this Plan, BCI, on behalf of the Plan Administrator, will provide the following benefits for Covered Services after a Participant has satisfied their individual Deductible or, if applicable, the family Deductible has been satisfied:

-A. For In-Network Services: Unless stated otherwise, for Major Medical Covered Services furnished in the state of Idaho, BCI will pay or otherwise satisfy a percentage of the Maximum Allowance (shown in the Benefits Outline) if the Covered Services were rendered by a Provider.
-Several Providers are paid at different rates and/or have different benefit limitations as described in that specific benefit section and in the Benefits Outline.

-For Out-of-Network Services: Unless stated otherwise, for Major Medical Covered Services furnished in the state of Idaho, BCI will pay or otherwise satisfy a percentage of the Maximum Allowance (shown in the Benefits Outline) if the Covered Services were rendered by a Provider.
-Several Providers are paid at different rates and/or have different benefit limitations as described in that specific benefit section and in the Benefits Outline.

-- B. For Major Medical Covered Services furnished outside the state of Idaho by a Provider, Blue Cross of Idaho shall provide the benefit payment levels specified in this section according to the following: - 1.
-If the Provider has a PPO agreement for claims payment with the Blue Cross and/or Blue Shield plan in the area where the Covered Services were rendered, BCI will base the payment on the local plan's Preferred Provider Organization payment arrangement and allow In-Network benefits.
-The Provider shall not make an additional charge to a Participant for amounts in excess of BCI's payment except for Deductibles, Cost-sharing, Copayments, and noncovered services. - 2.
+- A. For In-Network Services: Unless stated otherwise, for Covered Services furnished in the state of Idaho, BCI will pay or otherwise satisfy a percentage of the Maximum Allowance (shown in the Benefits Outline) if the Covered Services were rendered by a Provider.
+Several Providers are paid at different rates and/or have different benefit limitations as described in that specific benefit section and in the Benefits Outline. - For Out-of-Network Services: Unless stated otherwise, for Covered Services furnished in the state of Idaho, BCI will pay or otherwise satisfy a percentage of the Maximum Allowance (shown in the Benefits Outline) if the Covered Services were rendered by a Provider.
+Several Providers are paid at different rates and/or have different benefit limitations as described in that specific benefit section and in the Benefits Outline. - B. For Covered Services furnished outside the state of Idaho by a Provider, Blue Cross of Idaho shall provide the benefit payment levels specified in this section according to the following: - If the Provider has a PPO agreement for claims payment with the Blue Cross and/or Blue Shield plan in the area where the Covered Services were rendered, BCI will base the payment on the local plan's Preferred Provider Organization payment arrangement and allow In-Network benefits.
+The Provider shall not make an additional charge to a Participant for amounts in excess of BCI's payment except for Deductibles, Cost Sharing, Copayments, and noncovered services. - 2.
 If the Provider does not have a PPO agreement for claims payment with the Blue Cross and/or Blue Shield plan in the area where the Covered Services are rendered, BCI will base payment on the Maximum Allowance and allow Out-of-Network benefits.
-The Provider is not obligated to accept BCI's payment as payment in full.
-Neither BCI nor the Plan Administrator are responsible for the difference, if any, between BCI's payment and the actual charge. - C. A Contracting Provider rendering Covered Services shall not make an additional charge to a Participant for amounts in excess of BCI's payment except for Deductibles, Cost-sharing, Copayments, and noncovered services. - D. A Noncontracting Provider inside or outside the state of Idaho is not obligated to accept BCI's payment as payment in full.
-Neither BCI nor the Plan Administrator are responsible for the difference, if any, between BCI's payment and the actual charge, unless otherwise specified.
-Participants are responsible for any such difference, including Deductibles, Cost-sharing, Copayments, charges for noncovered services and the amount charged by the Noncontracting Provider that is in excess of the Maximum Allowance.
+Except as provided by the federal No Surprises Act, the Provider is not obligated to accept BCI's payment as payment in full.
+Neither BCI nor the Plan Administrator are responsible for the difference, if any, between BCI's payment and the actual charge. - C. A Contracting Provider rendering Covered Services shall not make an additional charge to a Participant for amounts in excess of BCI's payment except for Deductibles, Cost Sharing, Copayments, and noncovered services. - D. Neither BCI or the Plan Administrator are responsible for the difference, if any, between BCI's payment and the actual charge, unless otherwise specified.
+Except as provided by the federal No Surprises Act, Participants are responsible for any such difference, including Deductibles, Cost Sharing, Copayments, charges for noncovered services and the amount charged by the Noncontracting Provider that is in excess of the Maximum Allowance.